asa55/asa55.github.io/assets/content/controls.md

 * The main takeaway should be that if you have a SISO system that is inherently stable, go ahead and try PID.
    * If your system is not inherently stable and you can't just experiment on the system live without breaking something, then:
       * If you can write up some safety logic that will prevent you from breaking things beyond certain thresholds (e.g. if your thermal system starts overheating, trip the supply voltage and/or take some other fault-protective actions), then write up the fault protection logic and try PID in the safe range
-      * There are also some modifications to PID control that help account for practical challenges (derivative kick, integral windup, gain scheduling, bumped or bumpless transfer, gain limiting, and a ton more - none of these are textook classical control solutions though and certainly not LTI compliant)
+      * There are also some modifications to PID control that help account for practical challenges (derivative kick, integral windup, gain scheduling, bumped or bumpless transfer, gain limiting, and a ton more - none of these are textbook classical control solutions though and certainly not LTI compliant)
 * If you can't "just try" PID or if you did and the performance wasn't good enough, you'll probably need to turn to other control system methods
    * How easy is it to model?
       * Easy --> optimal or nonlinear control